Frequency compensation: Explanation

 Most amplifiers use negative feedback to trade gain for other desirable properties, such as decreased distortion, improved noise reduction or increased invariance to variation of parameters such as temperature.
 Ideally, the phase characteristic of an amplifier's frequency response would be linear; however, device limitations make this goal physically unattainable.
-More particularly, capacitances within the amplifier's gain stages cause the output signal to lag behind the input signal by 90° for each pole they create.
-If the sum of these phase lags reaches 360°, the output signal will be in phase with the input signal.
-Feeding back any portion of this output signal to the input when the gain of the amplifier is sufficient will cause the amplifier to oscillate.
+More particularly, capacitances within the amplifier's gain stages cause the output signal to lag behind the input signal by up to 90° for each pole they create.
+If the sum of these phase lags reaches 180°, the output signal will be the negative of the input signal.
+Feeding back any portion of this output signal to the inverting (negative) input when the gain of the amplifier is sufficient will cause the amplifier to oscillate.
 This is because the feedback signal will reinforce the input signal.
 That is, the feedback is then positive rather than negative.

 Frequency compensation is implemented to avoid this result.

 Another goal of frequency compensation is to control the step response of an amplifier circuit as shown in Figure 1.
 For example, if a step in voltage is input to a voltage amplifier, ideally a step in output voltage would occur.
 However, the output is not ideal because of the frequency response of the amplifier, and ringing occurs.
 Several figures of merit to describe the adequacy of step response are in common use.
 One is the rise time of the output, which ideally would be short.
 A second is the time for the output to lock into its final value, which again should be short.
 The success in reaching this lock-in at final value is described by overshoot (how far the response exceeds final value) and settling time (how long the output swings back and forth about its final value).
 These various measures of the step response usually conflict with one another, requiring optimization methods.